scritcash/scrit-whitepaper/scrit-whitepaper.md

 credentials.
 This both simplifies the system and removes a potential level for censorship.

-A classical Chaumian e-cash system encodes the attributes of a DBC (for example, amount, denomination, and expiry) in the signed message of the DBCs.
+A classical Chaumian ecash system encodes the attributes of a DBC (for example, amount, denomination, and expiry) in the signed message of the DBCs [see @Chaum1990].
 Since the client controls the message, this poses a fraud risk that requires complex mitigation, which usually involved using either the user's identity or the user's holdings in his account as a collateral.
-In Scrit this fraud risk is removed by using the mint's signing key as the signifier of certificate attributes.
+In Scrit this fraud risk is removed by using the mint's signing key as the signifier of certificate attributes, as in later implementations of ecash (see the "[Basic Security of the ecash Payment System](https://www.win.tue.nl/~berry/papers/cosic.pdf)").
 That is, each DBC signing key (from the mint) is associated to a unique tuple comprised of amount, denomination, and expiry.
 A successful verification of a signature yields this tuple, the message contents are not